 "NO!"
 The old man barked, his brow sweating from the blazing fire beside him.
 His tone was dictating Ryan's worst fear.
 His father reached out his sleeved arm and dropped the stacked essay straight into the fireplace.
 Ryan winced, his eyes watching in terror as his hours of hard work disintegrated into nothing more than ash.
 His biggest fear was coming true; his father was once again disappointed in Ryan's efforts.

-He directed his pointing finger at Ryan, curling it up a few times to motion for his daughter to come closer.
-Ryan had always feared his father and what he could do to his.
+He directed his pointing finger at Ryan, curling it up a few times to motion for his son to come closer.
+Ryan had always feared his father and what he could do to him.
 He was a very stern man who never cracked a smile and always wore hard, cold suits.
-Not once did Ryan ever have a memory of his father hugging his, buying his an ice cream cone, tucking his into bed and reading his a fairytale as a child.
+Not once did Ryan ever have a memory of his father hugging him, buying him an ice cream cone, tucking him into bed and reading him a fairytale as a child.
 It was as if he didn't care about anything but his education.

 Pushing back the pain, pushing back the tears, Ryan fell to the floor.
 The red hand print on his cheek showed up very clearly in the dimly-lit room.
 It glowed under the power of the fire, but the hurtful man didn't bat an eyelash before reaching down and dragging Ryan back to his feet by his collar.
 He bared his teeth, their faces practically touching.